osmlab/osmlint-osmium/validators/missingRoleTR/README.md

-# Missinf roles in turn-restriction
+# Missing roles in turn-restriction

-Detect turn-restriction where missing from/via/to role
+Detect turn-restriction where missing `from/via/to` role

 ### usage

-osmlinto missingroletr california-latest.osm.pbf output.json
+`osmlinto missingroletr california-latest.osm.pbf output.json`